licira/task-manager/readme.md

 The underlying data structure is the priority queue (with its underlying heap data structure) with induced fixed size (i.e. never grows beyond capacity + 1).
-This data structure was chosen as it holds data sorted by custom criteria. add() -> log(n) (when adding an element, if the capacity is reached before addition we add the element, and the perform a poll() in order to assure the removal of the first element according to the sorting criteria)
+This data structure was chosen as it holds data sorted by custom criteria. add() -> O(logn) (when adding an element, if the capacity is reached before addition we add the element, and the perform a poll() in order to assure the removal of the first element according to the sorting criteria)

 We ensure the priority criteria of the task manager by making use of Java's custom comparator based on process